47degrees/ArrowInPractice/README.md

 ## Tests

-* There are Unit tests per endpoint covering all the required cases we're interested in.
+There are also Unit tests per endpoint covering all the required cases we're interested in.
+So don't worry if you don't own a IntellIJ Idea Ultimate serial, since we expect you to validate endpoints when you need using the unit tests.
 Run them like:
 ```
 ./gradlew test
 ```
-Or just by using the IDE tools (play icon to run tests on test class declarations or right click in test packages -> "run all tests in"...)
+You can also use the IDE tools (play icon to run tests on test class declarations or right click in test packages -> "run all tests in"...)